Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

-\begin{Theorem}[Theorem 2.1 of ~\cite{blanc2018adaptive}] The gradient of loss {Eq. (\ref{eq:sampled_softmax_loss_single_layer})} w.r.t. sampled softmax is an unbiased estimator of the gradient of the loss {Eq. (\ref{eq: rectified loss single layer})} w.r.t. full softmax if and only if $q^j_i\propto \exp{o_i^j}$ holds where $1\le i\le N_j$ and the $i$-th node isn't a positive node at layer $j$. \end{Theorem} This theorem indicates that if the sampling probability is proportional to the exponential of the preference w.r.t. the negative node, we can get an unbiased estimation of the training loss gradient.
-However, it still results in linear time complexity w.r.t. the corpus size, similar to calculating the full softmax, because it requires computing the preference score for every node.
-To address this problem, previous literature ~\cite{blanc2018adaptive, rawat2019sampled} develops kernel-based methods to approximate the full softmax for inner product models.
+\begin{Theorem}[Theorem 2.1 of ~\cite{blanc2018adaptive}] The gradient of loss {Eq. (\ref{eq:sampled_softmax_loss_single_layer})} w.r.t. sampled softmax is an unbiased estimator of the gradient of the loss {Eq. (\ref{eq: rectified loss single layer})} w.r.t. full softmax if and only if $q^j_i\propto \exp{o_i^j}$ holds where $1\le i\le N_j$ and the $i$-th node isn't a positive node at layer $j$. \end{Theorem} This theorem indicates that if the sampling probability is proportional to the exponential of the negative node's preference, we can get an unbiased estimation of the training loss gradient.
+However, it still incurs linear time complexity w.r.t. the corpus size, similar to calculating the full softmax, because it requires computing the preference score for every node.
+To address this problem, previous literature ~\cite{blanc2018adaptive, rawat2019sampled} develops kernel-based approximations for inner product models.
 Nonetheless, their kernel-based methods aren't suitable for our approach, as our preference model is a complicated neural network.
 To reduce the computational complexity while maintaining compatibility with our approach, we propose a tree-based sampling method.